manalighare19/Bing-Image-Search-API/README.md

    * `safeSearch = [String]` <br />
       Filter images for adult content.
 The possible filter values are Off, Moderate and strict.
 The default is Moderate.

-## Filter Query Params
+#### Filter Query Params
-The following is the **optional** filter query parameter that you can use to filter the images that Bing returns.
+The following is the **optional** filter query parameter that you can use to filter the images.
 You must URL encode the query parameters. <br />

 * `imageType = [String]` <br />
   By default it will show all types images.
 But you can Filter images by the following image types: